tradle/why-hypercore/FAQ.md

 #### What are the limits on file sizes?

 There is no inherent size limits.
 As a demo Hypercore team put a complete Wikipedia mirror with tens of millions of files on Hyperdrive and it reads very fast.

+## What is missing in Hypercore?

+Hyperdrive provides many primitives needed in distributed systems.
+But it lacks certain primitives that are essential:

+- Distributed Time / Clocks (e.g. [generation / causal clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/generation.html), and newer hybrid clocks like [HLC](https://jaredforsyth.com/posts/.hybrid-logical-clocks/)).
+  - Every message, including the heartbeat message needs to carry this time
+  - Point-in-time recovery and snapshots could utilize this stronger time
+  - Secure timestamping is necessary in legal documents and in compliance, and time could be sealed on the blockchain
+- Multi-device editing with conflict resolution (CRDT), which would utilize above clocks
+  - for structured data
+  - for document editing (docs, slides)
+  - per-device key management
+- Teams editing with conflict resolution
+  - for structured data
+  - for document editing
+  - access control
+- Topology management.
+Devices have different storage capacity (cloud vs mobile, durability (e.g. browser vs desktop app vs cloud), and different networks (fast, metered, caps, etc).
+CPU and RAM capacity might also need to be factors.
+Replication and storage management algorithms might take above into account.

+## How are above issues handled today in Hypercore?

+Multi-writer is probably the [most wanted feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, as it is a common pattern of working with files and databases today.
+Unfortunately today Hypercore is strictly a single-writer system.

+The advantage of single-writer is a strong verifiable integrity.

+For example, in Tradle's digital identity product a single-writer is a core pattern.
+No record in Tradle can be edited other then by it's author.
+The schemas / data models are shaped intentionally to support this single-writer approach.
+Result is a much safer Data Governance with a cleaner audit trail.

+But in Tradle you can still search across all records created by single-writers, as you would expect in any database nowadays.
+In Hypercore this requires multiple workarounds, like below:

+### Filesystem workaround

+Hypertrie now provides Mounts which allow to present other people's drives as your read-only subfolders.
+This is a good workaround, but not a shared filesystem like NFS.

+[Multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive/) is a new package that achieves impressive results for multi-writer Hyperdrive.
+See also co-hyperdrive from the same author that adds authorizations.

+### Union of Hyperbees?

+Maybe [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream) can help?
+I wonder if it is performant across millions of Hyperbees?
+Like on an e-commerce site, a merchant would search for orders from a million people?
+May be with incremental merges?

+Cabal / Cobox / Kappa have gained some experience with [re-indexing of multiple remote feeds in a local feed](https://discordapp.com/channels/709519409932140575/709519410557222964/756414542669676573) and their approach works for groups but does not scale for e-commerce use cases.

+### Practical conflict resolution for common use cases

+There are cases when CRDT algorithm is more suitable than database concurrency.
+CRDT is implemented by [Automerge](https://github.com/automerge/automerge), and used by [Hypermerge](https://github.com/automerge/hypermerge).
+It is also independently implemented by [YJS](https://github.com/yjs/yjs) and [Delta-CRDT](https://github.com/peer-base/js-delta-crdts).
+Such cases are:

+- **Collaborative editing**.
+A P2P Google Doc alternative allowing document to be edited by multiple people simultaneously.

+- **Multi-device support**.
+Each device is a single writer with unique key per hypercore.
+Normally a single person will not be using 2 devices simultaneously.
+Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is ok for that.
+Besides, with the help of always-on Personal Cloud and real-time replication in Hypercore the conflicts would arise rarely.

+- **Multiple Replicas of a Personal Cloud** are needed for durability, availability and load-balancing.
+Again, like with multi-device, each replica is a single-writer with its own private key.
+But this case has higher concurrency potentially, as in serverless environment 2 concurrent writes may occur.
+Yet, if those writes come from the devices of the same person, conflict CRDT resolution should be sufficient.

+Note that CRDT resolution is much better if clocks between machines are well synchronized.
+NTP existed for years, and now there is a new iteration [NTS, published by Cloudflare](https://blog.cloudflare.com/announcing-cfnts/).

+### Simulated multi-writer on top of multiple single-writers

+[Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md) produced a multi-writer DB [KappaDB](https://github.com/kappa-db).

+[HyperDB](https://github.com/mafintosh/hyperdb) is an older Hypercore project which is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

+[Multi-Hyperdrive](https://github.com/RangerMauve/multi-hyperdrive).
+A very clever yet simple multi-writer hyperdrive implementation.

+As you see it is not a problem that has a generic solution in Hypercore.
+But maybe instead of focusing on Hyperdrive or a DB we should focus on the use case, specifically a [single-user multi-device use case](https://github.com/tradle/why-hypercore/issues/7).

+### Is it multi-process-safe?

+We know it is single-writer.
+But can same writer accidentally screw up the Hypercore while being executed from a second processes on the same machine?
+If so, it will present a significant design challenge in Serverless environment.

 ## Where can I learn more about Hypercore universe?